-"Before you start shopping around for the best coverage at the best price, find out what’s covered by your building’s policy and what isn't.
-You'll also need to brush up on the minimum requirements of your building as well as your mortgage bank, if you have one," says Jeff Schneider, president of Gotham Brokerage, NYC's most highly rated apartment insurance brokerage.
+"Before you start shopping around for the best coverage at the best price, find out what is covered by your building’s policy and what isn't.
+You'll also need to brush up on the minimum requirements of your building as well as your mortgage bank, if you have one," says Jeff Schneider, president of Gotham Brokerage, New York City's most highly rated apartment insurance brokerage.

 Here's what you need to learn, according to Schneider.

 1. What does your co-op or condo building’s master insurance policy cover?

 Generally speaking, co-op and condo owners are responsible for everything from the "walls in" and "concrete floors up," but each building’s master insurance policy can vary somewhat.
 In the event of a devastating fire, for instance, your building may only be obligated to give you back a plain concrete box to build upon; in other buildings, you are entitled to a very rudimentary apartment with basic kitchen and bathrooms.

 As a general rule, Schneider says, any renovation work done in the apartment since it became a co-op or condo is almost always going to be your responsibility to insure and replace.
 Figure on at least $250 per square foot to replace a total loss or more for a very high-end job (up to $1,500 per square feet).
 And remember that recent inflation has really impacted construction prices.

 2. What is the minimum level of liability insurance required by your co-op or condo building?